jdforsythe/typescript-npm-starter/README.md

 The dev dependencies `sinon` and `@types/sinon` are included for stubbing purposes in the tests.
 This is for example purposes only and if you're testing pure functions and have no need for stubs, you can safely remove those dependencies from `package.json`.

+For more information on testing, read the documentation for [mocha-typescript](https://www.npmjs.com/package/mocha-typescript) and [sinon](https://sinonjs.org/).

 ## Building your module

 When you are ready to compile your module, you can run the build task in two ways: